Welcome and Registration Point for international students

 - Register or de-register for examinations.

-- You will get a confirmation email on your BTU Webmail.
+- You will receive a confirmation e-mail to your BTU e-mail address.

 To register, you will need: